 If you need to save all your pennies but still keep things compact, the Sleepingo Large is worth a look.
 This pad packs down to 1.2 liters, but like the Ultralight Air and Static V2, it doesn't do much to insulate you from the cold ground.

-The Nemo Switchback is often packed on the outside for easy deployment.
-However, with careful packing, it can fit inside a backpack.
+Due to their size, closed-cell pads (like the Nemo Switchback here) are often packed on the outside.
+However, with careful packing, they can fit inside a backpack.

 Credit: Sam Schild